ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 * If a player is Knocked Down during their team turn, a Turnover is caused.
 * When a player is Knocked Down, they become Prone and risk injury.
 The coach of the opposing team makes an Armour roll against them:

-- If the player's armour is broken, an Injury roll is made against them and they will become Stunnedor worse.
+- If the player's armour is broken, an Injury roll is made against them and they will become Stunned or worse.
 - If the player's armour is not broken, they remain Prone.

 * If a player is Knocked Down whilst in possession of the ball, the ball will bounce from the square in which the player was Knocked Down, after making an Armour roll (and possible Injury roll) against them.